abhijitray7810/aws-highly-available-web-app/README.md

 # aws-highly-available-web-app
 This project demonstrates how to design and deploy a highly available web application architecture on AWS by distributing traffic across multiple Availability Zones.
-The setup ensures fault tolerance, scalability, and high availability using core AWS networking and compute services.
+The setup ensures fault tolerance, scalability, and high availability using core AWS networking and compute services..
 # 🚀 AWS Highly Available Web Application with Terraform

 ![Terraform](https://img.shields.io/badge/Terraform-v1.0+-623CE4?style=flat&logo=terraform)